Be careful where you go for on-line information

 Easy Fundraising

-Ef Logo
+Ef logo

 Asbestos Support Central England has now registered with Easyfundraising, which means you can raise FREE donations for us every time you shop online.
 Over 4,000 shops and sites will donate to us when you use Easyfundraising to shop with them – at no extra cost to yourself!
 We hope these donations will really mount up…